Aliases for KCNAB1 Gene

 GeneCards Summary for KCNAB1 Gene

 KCNAB1 (Potassium Voltage-Gated Channel Subfamily A Member Regulatory Beta Subunit 1) is a Protein Coding gene.
-Diseases associated with KCNAB1 include Episodic Ataxia, Type 1 and Epilepsy, Familial Temporal Lobe, 3.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Dopamine-DARPP32 Feedback onto cAMP Pathway.
+Diseases associated with KCNAB1 include Episodic Ataxia, Type 1 and Episodic Ataxia.
+Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and Transmission across Chemical Synapses.
 Gene Ontology (GO) annotations related to this gene include voltage-gated potassium channel activity and NADPH binding.
 An important paralog of this gene is KCNAB2.

 Cytoplasmic potassium channel subunit that modulates the characteristics of the channel-forming alpha-subunits (PubMed:7499366, PubMed:7603988, PubMed:17156368,PubMed:17540341, PubMed:19713757).
 Modulates action potentials via its effect on the pore-forming alpha subunits (By similarity).
 Promotes expression of the pore-forming alpha subunits at the cell membrane, and thereby increases channel activity (By similarity).
 Mediates closure of delayed rectifier potassium channels by physically obstructing the pore via its N-terminal domain and increases the speed of channel closure for other family members (PubMed:9763623).
 Promotes the closure of KCNA1, KCNA2 and KCNA5 channels (PubMed:7499366, PubMed:7890032, PubMed:7603988, PubMed:7649300, PubMed:8938711, PubMed:12077175, PubMed:12130714, PubMed:15361858, PubMed:17540341, PubMed:19713757).
 Accelerates KCNA4 channel closure (PubMed:7890032, PubMed:7649300, PubMed:7890764, PubMed:9763623).
 Accelerates the closure of heteromeric channels formed by KCNA1 and KCNA4 (PubMed:17156368).
 Accelerates the closure of heteromeric channels formed by KCNA2, KCNA5 and KCNA6 (By similarity).
 Isoform KvB1.2 has no effect on KCNA1, KCNA2 or KCNB1 (PubMed:7890032, PubMed:7890764).
 Enhances KCNB1 and KCNB2 channel activity (By similarity).
 Binds NADPH; this is required for efficient down-regulation of potassium channel activity (PubMed:17540341).
 Has NADPH-dependent aldoketoreductase activity (By similarity).
 Oxidation of the bound NADPH strongly decreases N-type inactivation of potassium channel activity (By similarity).